"A lie told often enough becomes truth."

 designed to improve the perception of public safety.

-Frustrated law enforcement officials now devote increased resources to building positive public images and
+Frustrated law enforcement officials now devote increased resources to building positive public images

-pragmatism and modern policing.
+between pragmatism and modern policing.

-Philosophers including Delatrre are dismayed at the notion that public opinion is the most important aspect
+Philosophers including Delatrre are dismayed at the notion that public opinion is the most important

-trainers employed by organizations devoted to improving public image above all else.
-For ethics trainers, it is
+dilemma for ethics trainers employed by organizations devoted to improving public image above all else.

-important to be aware of this trend and to guard against being unduly influenced by it.
+For ethics trainers, it is important to be aware of this trend and to guard against being unduly influenced by

 References